Leveraging cloud.gov authentication

 https://uaa.cloud.gov/oauth/token, which is where you will exchange auth codes for auth tokens

 If you are already familiar with OAuth 2.0, you might know where to go from here.
-If not, read on for a minimal example of how to do the OAuth dance.
-Below is the basic gist of it.
+If not, read on for a basic example of how to do the OAuth dance.

 Send your user to login.fr.cloud.gov